 Nor backwards where there is regret.

-Look inward and ask not if there is anything outside that
+Look inward and ask not if there is anything outside that you want

-But whether there is something inside that you have not yet
+But whether there is something inside that you have not yet unpacked"

 Even though the entire movie really sucked, this line made it so worth the hour and a half.